-Action 1 - We continue to provide staff development and supporting all teachers on embedding ELD standards and improving instructional strategies for EL students.
-Semester grades have increased this past year in English, Science and Social Science and decreased in math.
-EL Student CAASPP scores declined in both ELA and Math, however, it's challenging to extrapolate this data based on the fact that students were distance learning for three-fourths of the 2020-2021 school year, and then took the CAASPP upon their return to in-person learning at school.
+Action #1 - We continue to provide staff development and supporting all teachers on embedding ELD standards and improving instructional strategies for EL students.
+Semester grades for EL students have increased in English and Math, and decreased in Social Science and Science.
+The percentage of EL students meeting or exceeding the standard on the CAASPP went up in ELA, from 4% to 6% and in